Oma's One-Pot Unstuffed Cabbage Roll Casserole

 Love German cabbage rolls?
 You'll absolutely love Oma's one-pot unstuffed cabbage roll casserole.
 Same great taste, but a LOT less work.
 No rice or tomatoes here.
 Just real German goodness.
 REAL GERMAN FOOD!

 Makes 4 servings

 - 1 small green cabbage, shredded

-- about 4 tbsp Veloutine or 2 tbsp cornstarch
+- about 4 tablespoons Veloutine or 2 tablespoons cornstarch

 - Heat oil in a large saucepan over medium-high heat.
 Add ground beef and cook until no pink is visible.